Germanunkol/Affair/README.md

 - Server is independent of Löve and can be run as a dedicated, headless, plain-Lua server (example included).
 - Online serverlist
 - LAN serverlist (UDP-Broadcast)
 - Automatically synched user values.
 Simply call client:setUserValue( "red", 255 ) and let the library handle synchronization.
 All other clients will now have access to this user's "red" value, and it will be "255" on all clients - it will even be available on clients who join _after_ the setUserValue has been called.
-This way, any info about users (character, stats, position, upgrades etc.) are handled by the engine without you needing to worry about them.
+This way, any info about users (character, stats, position, upgrades, hitpoints etc.) are handled by the engine without you needing to worry about them.
 - Calculates and stores ping time of players.
 - Automatic handling of usernames.
 If a name appears multiple times, the library automatically appends numbers and increments them.